kai5041/xwm/README.md

 ```
 ## Contributing

-You can support or contribute to XWM or other projects by donating to the BSC address below or contacting me via [harmonyren.net](https://harmonyren.net/contact-us) (listed as "Kai/解").
+Support or contribute to XWM and related projects by:
+- Donating to the following BSC address: `0x850a059814C88a51B6239F4a5be5cF46c98EB3fa`
+- Contacting me via [harmonyren.net](https://harmonyren.net/contact-us) (listed as "Kai/解")

-Contributions also help advance the **Open Innovation Collective HARMONY連**.
+Contributions help advance the **Open Innovation Collective HARMONY連**.
-More details are available on [HARMONY連's official site](https://harmonyren.net/about-us).
+More information is available on [HARMONY連's official site](https://harmonyren.net/about-us).

-BSC address: `0x850a059814C88a51B6239F4a5be5cF46c98EB3fa`

 ## License